LibertFan/Pacman-Medium-Search-Euler-Path-/README.md

 python pacman.py -l mediumSearch -p SearchAgent -a prob=MediumGraphicProblem

-The runtime of the programme is about 7 seconds.
+Runtime of the programme is about 7 seconds.